Got your attention?

 I sure hope so.
 If not, please have someone check your pulse.

 R.A.R.E.
 Agents know that quick and easy real estate sales are possible...but highly uncommon.
-They also know that "lucky" transactions are not the result of luck at all as they occur when you invest hours upon hours of time learning the business of real estate along with investing an equal amount of time building your sphere of influence.
+They also know that "lucky" transactions are not the result of luck at all as they occur when you invest hours learning the business of real estate along with investing an equal amount of time building your sphere of influence.